Grim4Reaper/notes-v2/notes/001_Notes/2023/002_Economics/002_Notes/002_Demand and Supply.md

 Increase in supply, decrease in demand:
 	There is new technology causing an increase in supply shifting the supply curve to the right from $S_1$ to $S_2$ and there is a decrease in disposable income causing a decrease in demand shifting the demand curve to the right from $D_1$ to $D_2$.
-At the original price point, Quantity
+At the original price point, Quantity supplied, $Q_3$ exceeds Quantity supplied, $Q_2$.
+There is a temporary surplus from $Q_2$ to $Q_3$.
+Firms decrease the price to get rid of excess stock leading to a contraction along the supply curve, causing an expansion the $D$ curve.
+The temporary surplus is cleared and the new equilibrium point is at a lower price point, $P_2$ and at an indeterminate quantity, $Q_1$.